-The program is linked to industry through the Program Advisory Committee (PAC) and through various consulting and research projects undertaken by staff.
+This program is linked to industry through the Industry Advisory Committee (IAC) and through various consulting and research projects undertaken by staff.

 WIL will be visible in each year of the program through guest speakers, industry projects, and when available, student placements/internships in industry.